1967 Capricornia by-election

 A by-election was held for the Australian House of Representatives seat of Capricornia on 30 September 1967.
 This was triggered by the death of Labor MP George Gray.

 The by-election was won by Labor candidate Doug Everingham.

 Candidates

 The ALP candidate Doug Everingham and Liberal candidate Frank Rudd were brothers-in-law, with their wives being sisters.
 The Country Party candidate William Glenister Sheil was the father of future senator Glen Sheil.

-The Democratic Labor Party directed its preferences to the Country Party, following by the Liberal Party and the ALP.
+The Democratic Labor Party directed its preferences to the Country Party, followed by the Liberal Party and the ALP.